 - The consortium is requesting minimum funding from DTIF of at least €1.5 million over 3 years7. - 2.
-The consortium comprises at least 3 independent partners seeking funding from the DTIF including at least one SME8 and one other enterprise partner. - 3.
-The application is based on the key parameters that enterprises can claim up to 50% of their eligible costs; RPOs can claim up to 100% of their eligible costs; RPOs cannot receive more than 50% of the total DTIF grant aid to the project in any collaboration. - 4.
-To drawdown funding under DTIF, applicants must be a client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or an eligible Research Performing Organisation (RPO).
-If not, you may still be involved in a collaboration, but you will not be eligible for funding. - 5.
+The consortium comprises at least 3 independent partners seeking funding from the DTIF including at least one established manufacturing company8 and one other enterprise, and must include an SME9.
+(The manufacturing company may be an SME or a large enterprise). - 3.
+The application is based on the key parameters that SMEs can claim up to 50% of their eligible costs; large companies can claim up to 40% of their eligible costs; RPOs can claim up to 100% of their eligible costs; RPOs cannot receive more than 50% of the total DTIF grant aid to the project in any collaboration. - Applicants must be a client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta at the closing date for receipt of applications or an eligible Research Performing Organisation (RPO)10. - 5.
 All partners in the consortium have confirmed that they have the financial and operational capacity to participate. - 6.
-The application has been received via the online application system before the closing date of 17 DECEMBER 2020 at 15:00 Irish Time. - 7.
-The application is complete i.e. all sections of the application form completed. - 8.
-Where an RPO is part of a consortium, the participation of researchers has been approved by an authorised signatory for the RPO (e.g. Vice-President/Dean of Research).
+The application has been received via the online application system before the closing date of 14 July 2022 at 15:00 Irish Time. - 7.
+The application is complete, i.e., all sections of the application form completed. - 8.
+Where an RPO is part of a consortium, the participation of researchers has been approved by an authorised signatory for the RPO (e.g., Vice-President/Dean of Research).